hamidatb/NeuroTune/README.md

 1. **Training the Mood Detection Model**
    - We collected EEG data using the Muse S headband across different emotional states.
    - Using this labeled data, we trained a neural network to classify emotions like happiness, sadness, and relaxation.
-   - Here, we employed Jpuyter Notebooks and Google Colab to explore many models, before settling on a KAN
+   - Here, we employed Jupyter Notebooks and Google Colab to explore many models, before settling on a KAN

 2. **Training the Eye-Tracking Model**
    - Captured over 200 images of gaze positions for each screen quadrant.
    - Extracted relative pupil positions and trained a custom eye-tracking model to map these positions to screen quadrants.

 3. **Real-Time Communication**
    - Integrated Flask-SocketIO to send gaze predictions from the backend to the browser in real-time.